flintlib/flint/doc/source/gr.rst

 .. function:: int gr_ctx_clear(gr_ctx_t ctx)

-    Clears the ring context object *ctx*, freeing any memory allocated by this object.
+    Clears the context object *ctx*, freeing any memory allocated by this object.

-    Some rings may require that no elements are cleared after calling this method, and may leak memory if not all elements have been cleared when calling this method.
+    Some context objects may require that no elements are cleared after calling this method, and may leak memory if not all elements have been cleared when calling this method.